Attach (gamer): Career

 Attach began the Advanced Warfare season playing under Denial after replacing StuDyy.
 Alongside ZooMaa, Saints, and Replays, he acquired a 5-6th placing at the first event, MLG Columbus 2014.
 The roster saw more success at UMG Orlando with a 3rd-place finish.
 In March, Denial won the 2015 Call of Duty Championships.

 In June Attach and Clayster left Denial and soon joined FaZe Clan.

 Attach is the youngest player to ever win the Call of Duty World Championship at the age of 18 years 84 days.

 He joined the New York Subliners in September 2019.

 In July 2020 while playing for the New York Subliners, Attach won the New York Subliners Home Series.

 Attach joined the Minnesota ROKKR in September 2020.
-On August 1st, 2021 at the Call Of Duty league Major 5 in Arlington, Texas, Attach and the rest of the Minnesota ROKKR team made Call Of Duty history after being down 0-4 to Toronto Ultra and completing a reverse sweep to win 5-4 in a best of 9 in the grand finals.
+On August 1, 2021, at the Call Of Duty league Major 5 in Arlington, Texas, Attach and the rest of the Minnesota ROKKR team made Call Of Duty history after being down 0-4 to Toronto Ultra and completing a reverse sweep to win 5-4 in a best of 9 in the grand finals.

+In August 2023, the Minnesota RØKKR officially parted ways with Attach, making him an unrestricted free agent.

+After leaving Minnesota, Attach would spend the next two seasons on the Vegas Legion and Cloud9 New York, before announcing his retirement from professional Call of Duty on May 26, 2025.